ImmoMakelaarVergelijker

 • Wood stain: approx. 11-16 m² per litre

 Many manufacturers indicate a range on their tins, for example 8-10 m²/l for wall paint.
 In practice, it is safer to use the lower end of the range (e.g. 8 m²/l) so you do not run short.
+Independent testing by paint specialists consistently confirms that real-world coverage on textured or porous surfaces sits 15-20% below the figure printed on the tin, so erring on the side of caution pays off.

 Key factors that affect consumption

-• a smooth, already-painted surface uses less.
+• A smooth, already-painted surface in good condition uses noticeably less.

 ✦ 100% free & No obligation